Vandalism (The Office): Synopsis

-In their Philadelphia apartment, Darryl Philbin (Craig Robinson) and Jim find their living styles are increasingly clashing.
+In their Philadelphia apartment, Darryl Philbin and Jim find their living styles are increasingly clashing.
 Jim is slovenly, leaving dirty dishes to soak in the sink until someone else washes them, while Darryl is so fastidious about his possessions that he puts labels with his name on all of them, even a bag of flour.
 When Darryl takes issue with Jim using his labeled coffee mug, the two begin bickering.
 Eventually the two come to understand each other's habits better, and relieve tension by playing a video game together.

-Angela (Angela Kinsey) and Robert Lipton (Jack Coleman) are celebrating their son Phillip's first birthday with a gathering of wealthy political allies.
-Angela is shocked to learn that Robert invited his lover Oscar Martinez (Oscar Nunez) to the party after she told Robert she did not want him there.
+Angela and Robert Lipton are celebrating their son Phillip's first birthday with a gathering of wealthy political allies.
+Angela is shocked to learn that Robert invited his lover Oscar Martinez to the party after she told Robert she did not want him there.
 Angela invites Dwight (her own extramarital lover) in retaliation, but he scorns the invitation in order to help Pam with her investigation.
-Kevin Malone (Brian Baumgartner) hears of this and eagerly volunteers to go in Dwight's place.
+Kevin Malone hears of this and eagerly volunteers to go in Dwight's place.
 Angela had to accept since not doing so meant Kevin would have to take care of accounting by himself.
 Oscar, who believes he was invited because Robert is in love with him, is hurt when he finds out that he was invited to boost Robert's opinion in the polls among Latino voters.
 During the taking of a group photo, Robert has Oscar stand in a spot where he almost completely blocks off Angela, and Oscar and Angela begin to bicker with each other.
 After the party, Robert rebukes them for their behavior and admonishes them to do better in the future.
 However, Kevin interrupts to tell Robert that he enjoyed the food, and that Robert is a terrible person for treating Angela and Oscar strictly as a means to gain political support, secretly pleasing Angela and Oscar.